raoanushar/ravlt-automation/README.md

 - Post-trial scoring table that follows RAVLT conventions (only correct words receive an order number; intrusions/repetitions do not).
 - Reset controls per section so the examiner can quickly restart if the participant requests a do-over.

-## Limitations & next ideas

-- Recognition accuracy depends on microphone quality and ambient noise.
-Keep a manual log nearby in case a backup is needed.
-- The prototype does not store transcripts or export data yet.
-Capture screenshots or copy/paste the table if you need to archive a session.
-- The recognition word list/yes-no stage is not included; only the free-recall portions are automated here.
-- Future enhancements could add a calibration step, configurable pacing timers, or a secure export to REDCap / NACC forms.